benders5e/benders5e/airbender.md

 <!-- Could add suction here; to pick up objects (that aren't being worn, equipped, or carried) from within 5 feet -->

 ### Airbending Specialization
-At 5th level, you specialize in one of the following aspects of airbending: advanced airbending, spirituality, or ?.
+At 5th level, you specialize in one of the following aspects of airbending: advanced airbending, spirituality, or offense.
 Your abilities are described in the specialization section at the end of this class description. <!--This specialization grants you a new feature at 5th level, and again at 8th, 12th, and 17th level.-->

 ### Cloudbending
 At 6th level, you gain the ability to bend clouds.
 Once per long rest, you can concentrate on reshaping clouds for a period of time up to 1 hour.
 During this time, you spend your Action on every turn cloudbending and cannot use it to attack or take any other actions.